changeworld/azure-docs.ja-jp/articles/storsimple/storsimple-adapter-for-sharepoint.md

 <properties
-   pageTitle="SharePoint 用 StorSimple アダプター | Microsoft Azure" description="SharePoint サーバー ファームに SharePoint 用 StorSimple アダプターをインストールして構成または削除する方法について説明します。" services="storsimple" documentationCenter="NA"
-   authors="SharS"
+   pageTitle="StorSimple Adapter for SharePoint | Microsoft Azure" description="Describes how to install and configure or remove the StorSimple Adapter for SharePoint in a SharePoint server farm." services="storsimple" documentationCenter="NA" authors="SharS"